-This is the first analytical report of the PSLM Survey.
-It provides an overview of the findings in all sectors and compares them with the previous round of PIHS.
-Given that the PSLM is a large, complex household survey that collects information on a number of different topics, the tabulations presented here comprise the important tables at National/ Provincial level and more detailed analytical reports covering district level indicators will follow.
+This is the second analytical report containing district level indicators of the PSLM Survey.
+It provides an overview of the findings in all sectors at district levels.
+Given that the PSLM is a large, complex household survey that collects information on a number of different topics, the tabulations presented here comprise the detailed tables at National/ Provincial/ District levels in continuation of the National / Provincial level report which has already been released

 Universe: The universe of this survey consists of all urban and rural areas of the four provinces and Islamabad excluding military restricted areas.

 Sampling Frame: FBS has developed its own urban area frame, which was up-dated in 2003.
 Each city / town has been divided into enumeration blocks consisting of 200-250 households identifiable through sketch map.
 Each enumeration block has been classified into three categories of income groups i.e. low, middle and high keeping in view the living standard of the majority of the people.
 List of villages published by Population Census Organization obtained as a consequence of Population Census 1998 has been taken as rural frame.

 A. Urban Domain: Islamabad, Lahore, Gujranwala, Faisalabad, Rawalpindi, Multan, Bahawalpur, Sargodha, Sialkot, Karachi, Hyderabad, Sukkur Peshawar and Quetta, have been considered as large sized cities.
 Each of these cities constitutes a separate stratum and has further been sub-stratified according to low, middle and high-income groups.
 After excluding population of large sized city (s), the remaining urban population in each district in all the provinces has been grouped together to form a stratum.

 B. Rural Domain: Each district in the four provinces of Pakistan has been treated an independent stratum.